ChristophSchmidl/books/README.md

 - [ ] Classic Shell Scripting by **Arnold Robbins and Nelson H. F. Beebe**
 - [ ] Learning the vi and Vim Editors: Text Processing at Maximum Speed and Power by **Arnold Robbins, Elbert Hannah, et al.**
 - [ ] Practical Vim: Edit Text at the Speed of Thought by **Drew Neil**
+- [ ] The Hitchhiker's Guide to Python: Best Practices for Development by **Kenneth Reitz and Tanya Schlusser**
+- [ ] Monetizing Machine Learning: Quickly Turn Python ML Ideas into Web Applications on the Serverless Cloud by **Manuel Amunategui and Mehdi Roopaei**

 ## Game Development